r0gueph/ETHBeginnerAssessment/README.md

 This program can be run using Remix, an online Solidity IDE.
 Remix can be accessed through their website, [https://remix.ethereum.org/](https://remix.ethereum.org/).

 In the Remix website, create a new file by clicking on the "+" icon on the left-hand sidebar.
 Save the file with a .sol extension (e.g., HelloWorld.sol).
-Copy the source code from the Assessment.sol file in this repository, and paste it in the c
+Copy the source code from the Assessment.sol file in this repository, and paste it in the file you created.

 # Authors